aromaticity/rxn-wrapper/README.md

 A JavaScript wrapper to access the API of the IBM RXN for Chemistry [website](https://rxn.res.ibm.com/rxn/).

-This project it is inspired by [rxn4chemistry](https://github.com/rxn4chemistry/rxn4chemistry).
+This project is inspired by [rxn4chemistry](https://github.com/rxn4chemistry/rxn4chemistry).

 ## Install
 Using npm: